Boris-Barboris/PySubs/README.txt

 wich will stay in memory and keep old module fields, methods etc. Therefore we should handle object lifetime carefully.
 Constructor should be written in a way to register object in some kind of dictionary or array, specific to module.
-    Module life cycle is handled by EngineCore. onModuleLoad and OnModuleUnload should probably be exported by all modules and should handle construction or destruction of static objects, or maybe some other responsibilities.
+    Module life cycle is handled by EngineCore. onLoad and onUnload functions should be exported by all modules that want to be reloadable, and it's module's responsibility to handle gracefull variable initialization, restoration, destruction. engine.Reloadable module is providing class decorator wich will be used in order to abstract away reloadable types with a lot of instances, referenced from many places.
+It is essentially a smart wrapper with transparent attribute lookup and global object registration, needed for underlying object reallocation and reinitialization after module reloading.

 EngineCore scheduling: